shuuyu/Nexus/README.md

     // Be sure to check if the latest release has some breaking features that may possibly
     // break your bot!
     implementation("live.shuuyu.nexus:core:0.0.1-SNAPSHOT")

-    // You can add other dependencies as well, as long as they do not conflict }
+}
 ```